Conflux-Chain/CIPs/CIPs/cip-37.md

 ```

 The checksum is calculated over the following data:
-- The lower 5 bits of each character of the prefix. - e.g. "bit..." becomes 2,9,20,...
+- The lower 5 bits of each character of the `network-prefix`. - e.g. "bit..." becomes 2,9,20,...
 - A zero for the separator (5 zero bits).
 - The payload by chunks of 5 bits.
 If necessary, the payload is padded to the right with zero bits to complete any unfinished chunk at the end.
 - Eight zeros as a "template" for the checksum.